-With the acceleration and popularization of high-definition video, online games, cloud computing and Internet of things, the era of big data, network bandwidth will usher in unprecedented challenges.
+With the acceleration and popularization of high-definition video, online games, cloud computing, and the Internet of things, the era of big data, network bandwidth will usher in unprecedented challenges.
 The pressure of these high bandwidth businesses on the network is particularly evident on the backbone network.
 The 10G/40G technology commonly used in the current network has been unable to meet the needs.
 After that, the 100G network is imperative.

 Why Is 100G Needed?